 Dissertation & Final Examination

-Because a student only has five working days after defending their thesis to turn in the final version to the Graduate School, all changes must be addressed prior to defending their thesis in the final exam.
+Graduate students should be aware of the Departmental rules and requirements regarding distribution of dissertation drafts.
+Because a student only has five working days after defending their dissertation to turn in the final version to the Graduate School, substantially all changes must be addressed prior to defending their thesis in the final exam.

-Consequently, your committee members need to have read your thesis prior to scheduling a thesis defense date.
-This means committee members should receive copies of your thesis at least 14 days before scheduling the final exam.
+Consequently, your committee members need to have read your dissertation prior to scheduling a defense date.
+This means committee members should receive copies of your dissertation at least 14 days before scheduling the final exam, preferably a month before.

-Depending on your advisor and your writing ability, you should generally allow for three to four weeks for addressing the rough draft comments.
+Depending on your advisor and your writing ability, you should generally allow for three to four weeks prior to this for addressing the rough draft comments.